Left and Center: Nicole circa, 1982

 Several days after Nicole vanished, her mother received a letter purportedly from Nicole’s abductors.
 The letter said that “Nikki was dead and buried”.
 Handwriting analysis suggested that Nicole’s mother, Melody Childs, wrote the letter herself.
 Extensive searching uncovered no signs of Nicole.

 There were many sightings of Nicole after her disappearance.
 One of these sightings took place in Bakersfield, California when a man reported that he had seen a girl matching Nicole’s description in the company of an unidentified male in a Bakersfield shopping center in 1985.
 By the time authorities reached the shopping center, Nicole and the man had disappeared.
 Authorities stated they are seeking a green 1979 Chrysler with Texas License plates.
 The man stated he recognized Nicole from the milk cartons that featured her photograph and information.
 It has not been confirmed that the girl was Nicole but the man was extremely convinced that it was in fact her.

 In February of 1984, a man named David Romanelli was named as a possible suspect in Nicole’s disappearance.
 David sexually assaulted and murdered 12 year old Richard Grochosski in the same month.
 David was questioned regarding Bryner’s disappearance but there is no evidence to implicate him in her case.

 Four years after her disappearance, Timothy Wayne Widman, Melody’s live in boyfriend at the time, confessed to killing Nicole in March of 1982.
 According to him, he was on a drug binge at the time and was sleeping when Nicole awoke him by biting his toe.
 He stated that he punched Nicole and then she hit her head on a radiator.
 He didn’t realize she was badly injured.
 Melody took Nicole to bed with her.

 The next morning they found that Nicole had died.
 They wrapped Nicole’s body in a plastic bag and buried in a wooded area along Brookline, Pennsylvania.
-Investigators searched the area they indicated but Nicole’s body was not found.
+Investigators searched the area that Widman indicated but Nicole’s body was not found.
 He stated that it was Melody’s idea to report the abduction to cover up her death.